robertfeliciano/bertOS/README.md

 todo. see the wiki for now.

 ### My Working Environment
-i test on qemu. currently using an ubuntu vm
+i test on qemu. currently using a Lenovo Thinkpad x1 carbon gen 9 running fedora.